 Google hates duplicate content.
 Be mindful of scraper websites that steal your unique content.
 Even if you have the same content on two pages of your website, make sure you add robots meta tag to one of your pages to tell Google not to index that specific page.

-By following these specifications, you will be able to amp-up your SEO game and yield the desired results.
+By following these specifications, you will definitely be able to amp-up your SEO game and yield the desired results.
 You can also look for website optimization tool available online that you can use or you can also take help from website optimization companies.
 Still if you have any questions, feel free to ask!